 These are restricted sections or spaces where specific conversations are taking place.
 They could require membership approval, or they may be open to anyone.
 Groups and workspaces are used to direct conversations and manage content development.
 Teams can collaborate on content creation and projects, and ideas are freely shared among members.

-In order to encourage content creation and discussions, ESNs have wikis and blog sections where users can write and publish content and let others view and post comments on it.
-Blogs and articles are generally rich in knowledge and when they are well organized, they can be used to tap into employee expertise and interests without attracting attention to individual contributors.
+In order to encourage content creation and discussions, ESNs have business communication tools, like wikis and blog sections, where users can write and publish content and let others view and post comments on it.
+Blogs and articles are generally rich in knowledge, and when they are well organized, they can be used to tap into employee expertise and interests without attracting attention to individual contributors.

 By tagging and grouping content, it becomes easier to filter and discover content across the ESN.
 Some ESNs will even allow you to search content by author, date, or group affiliation.

 Whenever you post a blog or a wiki, readers will likely add their opinions or elaborate on an idea further.
 The conversations that take place within these spaces can add immensely to the value of blog posts.